altayburakhan/Finnhub_data_collector/README.md

 ## Features

 -   **Real-time Data:** Fetches stock prices, volumes, and timestamps in real-time using the Finnhub WebSocket API.
+The `FinnhubWebSocket` class in `main.py` (startLine: 37, endLine: 148) manages the connection and data processing.
 -   **Data Storage:** Stores the incoming data in a PostgreSQL database for persistence and analysis.
+The `PostgresManager` class in `src/database/postgres_manager.py` (startLine: 43, endLine: 182) handles database interactions.
 -   **Interactive Dashboard:** Uses Streamlit to create an interactive dashboard with:
     -   Real-time price charts
     -   Key metrics (last price, average price, volume)
     -   Data tables
     -   Configurable data range
+    The Streamlit application is located in `src/visualization/app.py` (startLine: 148, endLine: 194).
 -   **Data Quality Checks:** Performs automated data quality checks to ensure data accuracy and reliability.
+The `check_data.py` script (startLine: 18, endLine: 192) calculates statistics and identifies potential issues.
 -   **Rate Limiting:** Implements rate limiting to prevent exceeding the Finnhub API limits.
+The `RateLimiter` class in `src/utils/rate_limiter.py` (startLine: 7, endLine: 45) controls the request rate.
 -   **Automated Testing:** Includes a comprehensive suite of tests to ensure code quality and reliability.
+The tests are located in the `tests` directory and cover database operations (`test_db.py`) and rate limiting (`test_rate_limiter.py`).
+-   **CI/CD:** Uses GitHub Actions for continuous integration, automating the testing process on every push and pull request.
+The workflow configuration is in `.github/workflows/ci.yml`.

 ## Requirements

 -   Python 3.12 or higher
 -   PostgreSQL 13 or higher
 -   Poetry for dependency management
+-   Dependencies listed in `pyproject.toml` (or `requirements.txt`):
+    -   `websocket-client`: For WebSocket communication with Finnhub.
+    -   `python-dotenv`: For loading environment variables from a `.env` file.
+    -   `SQLAlchemy`: For interacting with the PostgreSQL database.
+    -   `psycopg2-binary`: PostgreSQL adapter for Python.
+    -   `streamlit`: For creating the interactive dashboard.
+    -   `plotly`: For creating interactive charts in Streamlit.
+    -   `pandas`: For data manipulation and analysis.

 ## Installation